Xanthonus/xanthonus/README.md

 ### About Me
 * Resides in Seattle, WA :earth_americas:
-* Security Researcher (Mostly applied but also enjoy foundational)
+* Computer Security Researcher (Mostly applied but also enjoy foundational)
 * Masters in Computer Security Fundamentals, Computer Science and Engineering at the University of South Florida
 * 2x President of Whitehatters Computer Security Club at USF
 * Have work experience within academia, US national lab, small and large US Government contracting, and small commercial company